Presidents and Vice-Presidents are elected, but if the elected president cannot carry out their elected term, a new president must be appointed.

 Who is the President Pro Tempore of the Senate?

-This official is chosen by the Senate body every two years and is often, but not technically, granted to the Senate’s majority party’s senior-most member.
+The Senate body chooses this official every two years and is often, but not technically, granted to the Senate’s majority party’s senior-most member.

 Who is the Speaker of the House of Representatives?